-BANK1013 Principles of Banking CIS2353 Electronic Spreadsheets BANK2013 Law and Banking IST2713 Computer Ethics and Security MGMT2603 Financial Planning CPSI1003 Introduction to Computer Applications
+BANK1013 Principles of BankingCIS2353 Electronic SpreadsheetsBANK2013 Law and BankingIST2713 Computer Ethics and SecurityMGMT2603 Financial PlanningCPSI1003 Introduction to Computer Applications

-Estimated cost of program, excluding web and lab fees, supplies and books: \$2,100 Tuition and fees are subject to change per Board of Trustee approval.
+In-state estimated cost of program, excluding web and lab fees, supplies and books: \$2,500 Tuition and fees are subject to change per Board of Trustee approval.

-The Certificates of Proficiency are not designed to be a student's major area of study.
+Note: The Certificates of Proficiency are not designed to be a student's major area of study.
 These courses are offered in alternating Fall and Spring Semesters and some have prerequisites that must be completed before taking the course.
 The Certificates are designed as a focus of students in the AAS-Business Technology degree plan.
 The student would be able to earn a certificate within the AAS-BT degree.